|

 backpacks.
 They asked if I thought they could spend the night nearby

-and I told them that it was really illegal, and recommended they
+and I told them that it was actually illegal, and recommended they

 the edge of the woods surrounding the picnic area, then all filed